Maryland Medical Malpractice Lawyer

 After establishing that the medical professional failed to meet the appropriate standard of care, the plaintiff must establish that this failure was the direct cause of his or her injuries.
 The standard of care can be breached in a number of scenarios, including: delay in diagnosis, surgical error, birth trauma or birth injury, anesthesia errors, prescribing the wrong course of action, and failing to remove surgical objects from a patient’s body.
 The injuries that result from medical malpractice accidents are often serious and life changing, and can include traumatic brain injuries, burn injuries, and wrongful death.
 In some situations, the close family relatives may have a claim for loss of consortium, which recognizes the loss of love, support, and companionship that a family member suffers as a result of their loved one’s death.

 If you or someone you love has suffered injuries as the result of a medical professional’s negligence, you may be entitled to compensation.
-At Lebowitz & Mzhen, LLC, we have helped hundreds of medical malpractice victims throughout Maryland and Washington, D.C. seek the compensation they need in order to recover from a devastating and painful medical mistakes, pharmacy errors, and other careless acts.
-Our lawyers understand the compassion and empathy that you and your family need during this time, and we are prepared to vigorously fight for you.
+Our Maryland medical malpractice attorneys have helped hundreds of malpractice victims seek the compensation they need in order to recover from a devastating and painful medical mistakes, pharmacy errors, and other careless acts.
+We understand the compassion and empathy that you and your family need during this time, and we are prepared to vigorously fight for you.
 We offer a free consultation and we do not recover any fees unless we obtain a settlement or a judgment in your favor.
-Call our toll-free number at 1-800-654-1949, or 410-654-3600 or contact us online to discuss your potential medical malpractice case today.
+Call our toll-free number at (800) 654-1949, or (410) 654-3600 or contact us online to discuss your potential medical malpractice case today.

 - Anesthesia Errors